 What Are the Real Keys to the Value of Value of These Cases?

 While the type of accident is important, the value of a personal injury case is driven by the type and extent of the injuries caused by the crash or fall.
 The biggest issue – bar none – is whether there were preexisting symptomatology Does that mean you can’t win if you had a preexisting condition?
 Absolutely not.
-But it does mean the hill is going to a lot steeper to climb and the chance of your case going to trial is much higher.
+But it does mean the hill is going to a lot steeper to climb.
+The chance of your case going to trial is also much higher.

 The second big driver is whether the disc injury is the exacerbation of a preexisting condition.
 What does this mean?
 Many people have dormant disc injuries where they have no symptoms until a trauma like a fall or an automobile collision.
 If you see words like spondylosis, spinal degeneration or degenerative osteoarthritis on your MRI report, you know that you have a preexisting condition even if you had not symptoms.
 People get very frustrated when they hear this because they “know” they were fine before the crash.